cloudbase/garm/README.md

 If you would like to use ```garm``` with a different IaaS than the ones already available, have a look at the [writing an external provider](/doc/external_provider.md) page.

 If you like to optimize the startup time of new instance, take a look at the [performance considerations](/doc/performance_considerations.md) page.

-## Security considerations

-Garm does not apply any ACLs of any kind to the instances it creates.
-That task remains in the responsibility of the user.
-[Here is a guide for creating ACLs in LXD](https://linuxcontainers.org/lxd/docs/master/howto/network_acls/).
-You can of course use ```iptables``` or ```nftables``` to create any rules you wish.
-I recommend you create a separate isolated lxd bridge for runners, and secure it using ACLs/iptables/nftables.

-You must make sure that the code that runs as part of the workflows is trusted, and if that cannot be done, you must make sure that any malicious code that will be pulled in by the actions and run as part of a workload, is as contained as possible.
-There is a nice article about [securing your workflow runs here](https://blog.gitguardian.com/github-actions-security-cheat-sheet/).

 ## Write your own provider